 A Partner with the Private Equity practice, Apurva is a leader in our post-deal value-creation team.
 He drives enterprise value by delivering tangible financial benefit to clients in accelerated time frames.
 He has a dual focus on driving the bottom line via strategic sourcing and transactional pricing, and organic top-line revenue growth via sales analytics.

-There have been several instances where I have been told “This is too hard to do” or “Why don’t we take the easier route instead?”
-I always maintain that if it was easy, everyone would do it.
+Years of experience extracting insights from unstructured environments have underscored one key message: complexity breeds opportunity.
+Therefore, I am undaunted by claims of processes being too complex or resistant to impactful change.
+If it was easy, everyone would do it.
 As strategy consultants, we must take pride in solving the tough challenges and developing optimal, practical strategies that maximize enterprise value.

 During his time at Dartmouth, Apurva went through what he describes as a “brief bout of academic masochism,” working toward a PhD in Applied Mathematics.
 He soon escaped the clutches of the academic world, earning Master’s degrees in Decision Theory/Statistics/Quantitative Modeling and in Engineering Management, both from Dartmouth.
 Apurva also has an undergraduate degree in Mechanical Engineering.
 Exposure to management consulting during graduate school helped him realize that his penchant for quantitative problem solving and natural leaning towards client relationship-building would be best harnessed in a career as a strategy consultant.